-How frequently you should change your air filters may depend on the following:
+How regularly you should change your air filters may depend on the following:

 - Complete indoor air quality